-Table A1.3: 14C dates of exposure Ruigoord – Zuidprofiel Afrikahaven (RZ).
-Reference: Veerkamp, 2001

 Palaeolandscape implication: The Holland Peat formation near Ruigoord started around 3185 BC.
 This date is in line with the start of the Holland Peat formation at the BN and BW locations.
 The upper part of the Holland Peat was dated to the Early Mediaeval period.
 Post Roman Holland Peat is rare in this region and only found below the mediaeval church of Assendelft (AO and AR locations), where the church protected the top of the peat from oxidation.
 Possibly, peat formation at Ruigoord was even younger and continued until late mediaeval time.
 Because of erosion, the uppermost part of the peat is missing (Veerkamp, 2001).

-<h1>Location Middelie (BM)
+<h1>Location: Middelie (BM)

+Table A1.4.
+14C dates of borehole Middelie (BM) (RGD Palaeobot.
+Rap.
+Diatom.
+500; Vos & De Wolf, 1988).